initoby/VDJServer_Nanocourse/README.md

 # VDJServer_Nanocourse
-Immune Receptor Profiling workshop
+Immune Receptor Profiling
 Date: June 1, 2018
-Location: UTSW
+Location: UTSW, North Campus, NL03.120
 Time: 9am- 4:30pm
 The course will be focused on 3 areas: 1) Introduction to immune sequencing; 2) Hands-on demonstration of immune repertoire workflow using the VDJServer web portal; and 3) Data